bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 <p></p>
 {% endraw %}

-Although `foo`‘s setter takes T as as an argument, and thus violates the <strong>out</strong> restriction on it, the compiler allows this and makes sure that only <em>the same instance</em> of `C` has access to `foo`.
+Although `foo`‘s setter takes T as as an argument, and thus violates the **out** restriction on it, the compiler allows this and makes sure that only <em>the same instance</em> of `C` has access to `foo`.
 This means that the following function in `C` would not compile:

 {% raw %}
 <p></p>